dwsinger/Marshall/README.md

 # Marshall
-## Street planning for the Marshall traffic, along [this stretch](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) of Highway One.
+## Street planning for the Marshall traffic.

+The primary concern is [this stretch](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) of Highway One; this is a map that has overlays and annotations that we can edit.

 ## Resources